LOGGER8-USB: 8 Channel USb Sensor Reader Buy Now

 This low-cost no-frills data logger is perfect for reading up to 8 Vegetronix soil moisture sensors.
 It reports sensor data back to a host computer via USB, or it can run stand alone and store data to non-volatile memory, for later retrieval.

-Setup is very quick, with screwless terminal blocks.
+Setup is very quick.
+Just insert sensor wires into it's terminal blocks.
 When connected via USB, the device is powered from the USB cable.
 It can also be powered from batteries with a wide supply range of 5 to 24V.

 Each sensor channel uses 3 spots on the terminal block: for power, ground and the sensor input.
 The logger will turn on power to all sensors simultaneously with a programmable setup time.